Friday, March 2, 2018

 I'm not eager to renounce myself of much, but looking at the words of Pope Francis, I realize this spiritual discipline remains an important invitation for all of us who want to grow in our faith, become more like Christ and model God's love.
 I also believe these are words that could be furthered by every coach with his or her team.

-Take the Holy Father's 11 recommendations and let them speak to the challenges offered in your sport.
+Take the Holy Father's eleven recommendations and let them speak to the challenges offered in your sport.
 Let your captains open up each one as it has resonated with their own experience.
 Let each student-athlete give their voice to how fasting in this way is necessary or important.
 Encourage them to consider how they might be different or the team might be better if it were to fast from hurting words, sadness, anger, pessimism, worries, complaints, pressures, bitterness, selfishness and grudges?
 Advise them to imagine a program that is filled with gratitude, patience, hope, trust, prayer, joy, compassion and reconciliation.

 Coaches might use t